 Of course, if you actually prefer a milder cheese, by all means use less nooch but for us (and everyone else who’s had it), my version is perfect.
 I am of course, massively biased… but try it, I bet you’ll agree with me!

-As well as being incredibly simple to make from just a few basic ingredients (see below), this makes a fantastic dip for chips and crisps, on fries, on baked potatoes, on pasta and pizza, for quesadillas, enchiladas, and burritos.
+As well as being incredibly simple to make from just a few basic ingredients (see below... and yes, potatoes and carrots!), this makes a fantastic dip for chips and crisps, on fries, on baked potatoes, on pasta and pizza, for quesadillas, enchiladas, and burritos.
 And of course, it’s an essential part of loaded nachos too.
 Plus, it works very well for lasagne instead of béchamel.

 And there’s not a cashew in sight!